Delay-agnostic Asynchronous Distributed Optimization: Conclusion

 \subsection{Proof of Lemma \ref{lemma:DGDoptimalitygap}}

 The results in [17] implicitly assume that there exists a fixed point to DGD.
 However, this is not straightforward in general.
-As a result, we include a proof to show the existence of the fixed point.
+Thus, we include a proof to show the existence of the fixed point.